blutui/dev.blutui.com/src/pages/docs/canvas/getting-started/templating.md

 ## HTML escaping

-When generating HTML from templates, there’s always a risk that a variable will include characters that affect the resulting HTML.
+When generating HTML from templates, there's always a risk that a variable will include characters that affect the resulting HTML.
 There are two approaches: manually escaping each variable or automatically escaping everything by default.

 Canvas supports both, automatic escaping is enabled by default.